snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofresults.rst

 Extreme Responses
 =================

-:ref:`sampling<method-sampling>` with epistemic variables produces extreme values (minimum and maximum) for each response.
+:dakkw:`sampling<method-sampling>` with epistemic variables produces extreme values (minimum and maximum) for each response.

 +------------------------------+------------------------------------------------------+
 |                              | Extreme Responses                                    |